-Ian Thompson announced that Harry clasper had resigned as a Parish Councillor and as the Parish Flood Group Chairman and it had been agreed that a new Flood Group Chairman would only be reinstated during times of flood.
+Ian Thompson announced that Harry Clasper had resigned as a Parish Councillor and as the Parish Flood Liaison Group Chairman.
+Ian Thompson also reported that it had been agreed that the Parish Flood Liaison Group should only be reinstated during times of flood.

-Brianne Vally explained historic flood outlines were not driving planning decisions.
-The EA was working to amend flood maps for planning purposes and they were to be updated by 31 July 2019.
+Brianne Vally explained historic flood outlines would not drive planning decisions.
+The EA was working to amend the Flood Map for Planning and it was likely that this mapping set would be updated by 31 July 2019.
 The Lower Thames remodelling was ongoing.
-The Borough used to be covered by two models but that had been combined into one.
+The Borough used to be covered by two different models but that had now been combined into one.

-Ian Thompson stated Thames Water had carried out works on the bund at South Lea Road at Poplars and work had also been completed at the next door property in the same bund area.
-He said he would go down to the area by boat and take photographs so the flood Liaison Group could look at the area in a different light.
-The Chairman suggested Ian Thompson get the photographs and then raise the issue with Thames Water and the EA.
+Ian Thompson stated that some works had been carried out on the bund at Poplars, Southlea Road.
+He said he would go down to the area by boat and take photographs so the Flood Liaison Group could look at the area in a different light.
+The Chairman suggested Ian Thompson get the photographs and then raise the issue with the EA and Thames Water.

-Ian Thompson stated he had been through the file on the works to the tunnel underpass at Eton End and the Borough had started discussions with an architect and he had the drawings from 2015 with a proposal from the architect.
+Ian Thompson stated he had been through the file on the works to the underpass near Eton End School and the Borough had started discussions with an architect and he had the drawings from 2015 with a proposal from the architect.
 He had spoken to the architect and he was an expert in flood barriers.
-A number of sand bags were placed in the area but they were now rotting so a permanent solution was required. ... view the full minutes text for item 103.
+A number of 1 tonne sand bags were placed in the underpass during the 2014 flood event but ... view the full minutes text for item 103.